elixir-saas/click_to_component/README.md

 Adds a click-to-component interaction, which when triggered opens the file and line number associated with the component in your favorite text editor.

+The key binding to trigger the interaction is `Option+Click`.

 ![Demo](./priv/demo.gif)

 ## Installation